RamkrisDev/ruthramTask/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 ## DB server
-Run `json-server --watch database.js` for to start the database.
+Run `json-server --watch database.js` to start the database.

 ## Code scaffolding